codeur/rubocop-codeur/README.md

 You don't  need to include rubocop directly in your application's dependencies.
 `rubocop-codeur` will include `rubocop`, `rubocop-minitest`, `rubocop-performance` and `rubocop-rails` dependencies.

 It might be necessary to override style rules set in this gem for some projects or to add specific ones.
-Rule inheritance provided by Rubocop works like the following:
+Rule inheritance provided by RuboCop works like the following:
 `inherit_gem → inherit_from → local rules`

 For example: